-These Homemade Thin Mints have soft, chewy mint chocolate centers that are dipped in creamy melted mint chocolate.
-If you love mint chocolate treats and the classic Girls Scout thin mints, then you will love this homemade version!
+These Homemade Thin Mints have soft, chewy mint chocolate centers that are dipped in creamy, melted mint chocolate.
+If you love mint chocolate treats and the classic Girl Scout Thin Mints, then you will love this homemade version!

 I’m adding these homemade thin mint cookies to the blog today after one of my closest friends requested them—they’re her favorite.

-These copycat Girl Scout thin mint cookies have soft, chewy mint chocolate centers that are coated in a creamy mint chocolate.
+These copycat Girl Scout thin mint cookies have soft, chewy mint chocolate centers coated in a creamy mint chocolate coating.
 They’re super easy to make and taste absolutely fantastic straight from the refrigerator!

-You can also enjoy them straight from the freezer, but give them maybe 10 minutes to warm up to room temperature a little before biting into one.
+You can also enjoy them straight from the freezer, but give them about 10 minutes to warm up to room temperature before biting into one.
 And while I love and fully support the Girl Scouts, I must say this homemade version gives theirs a good run for the money!

 If you love this copycat recipe, check out my Irresistible Peanut Butter Tandy Kakes (or the Small Chocolate Peanut Butter Tandy Kakes version) and Butterscotch Krimpet Sheet Cake!